ByungKwanLee/TroL/README.md

 - TroL-3.8B is now available in 🤗[Huggingface Models](https://huggingface.co/BK-Lee/TroL-3.8B). (local demo readme included)
 - TroL-7B is now available in 🤗[Huggingface Models](https://huggingface.co/BK-Lee/TroL-7B). (local demo readme included)
 - Online TroL demo is soon released in 🤗[Huggingface Spaces](https://huggingface.co/spaces/BK-Lee/TroL).
 (You can choose model size)
-- Preprint of TroL is soon uploaded in ArXiv.

 Official PyTorch implementation code for realizing the technical part of *Traversal of Layers (TroL)* to improve numerous vision language performances with efficient model size.
 This code is developed from scratch. so I have been trying to improve the readibility and simplicity of the code, compared with LLaVA which has relatively complexly structured code.